 You really autumn check out these stunning spots!

-With fall foliage in New England about to reach its peak, Boston’s trees will soon burst into spectacular hues of gold and auburn and you know what that means–It’s time for some leaf peeping!
+With fall foliage in New England advancing to its peak, Boston’s trees are bursting into spectacular hues of gold and auburn and you know what that means–It’s time for some leaf peeping!

 If you’re like us and you can’t get enough of the fall foliage, read on to discover some of our favorite places to watch the changing of the seasons in and around Boston.

 Did you know the Public Garden was the country’s first botanical garden?
 With a wide array of species, the leaves at the Public Garden are some of the first to change for the season, so you’re bound to see something new each time you walk through.

 Located right next to the Public Garden, the Boston Common is the perfect spot for a picnic all year round.
 In the fall, you’ll find its chestnut, oak, maple and beech trees burst into beautiful hues of red and orange–a little piece of New England fall in the heart of an otherwise urban oasis.

 We’re all about Autumn walks through Boston’s Esplanade.
 This beautiful park along the Charles River turns into a spectacular display of gold and orange in October when Boston’s fall foliage begins to reach its peak.
 Plus, if you cross over the river to Cambridge, you can admire it against the beautiful background of Boston’s skyline–a totally gram-worthy moment!

 4. Beacon Hill

 The oldest neighborhood in the city gives us major cozy vibes during the fall season.
 With its beautiful brownstones decorated with totally cute pumpkin displays, its lovely coffeeshops, and its cobble-stoned streets, it’s the perfect city spot to bask in the beauty of the changing leaves and get into the spirit of the season!